christi3k/oscon-2019-deploying-with-terraform/01-containers.md

 If we needed to do more configuration, we would provide additional information in this block.
 Since we're running locally, we don't need anything else.

-Anytime you change provider informatin, you need to run `terraform init`.
+Anytime you change provider information, you need to run `terraform init`.

 Now let's re-create our nginx-example in Terraform.